 Flexibility At Work Improves Work-Life Balance

 Work-life balance is becoming essential to happy, healthy employees who are more productive and engaged when they are at work.
-Flexibility in the workplace has a significant impact on a healthy work-life balance for several reasons.
+Of course, there are other effective work-life balance strategies one can implement in order to increase productivity and overall happiness at work.
+However, flexibility in the workplace is something employers can easily do.
+In fact, a more flexible work environment has a significant impact on a healthy work-life balance for several reasons.
 A recent study showed that 73% of employees said flexible work arrangements increased their work satisfaction, and 78% of those employees shared that flexible work arrangements have made them feel more productive.

 It’s mutually beneficial to both employees and employers when flexible schedules are put into place.
 Think about this: employees feel like they have a greater sense of freedom to complete work tasks and take care of their own responsibilities outside of the workplace.
 Employees also feel more productive when they are at work, and therefore less stressed.
 They are more invested in their work when they are at work because they don’t have the pressure of a structure and schedule that lacks flexibility.
 For employers, this results in more productive, happier employees who accomplish more while they’re working.
 These happy employees are more likely to recommend their employer to others, increasing their retention and keeping their most talented employees.